-Prior to the finalization of a claim at trial Mr. Lindsay is willing to assist with advising Solicitors and Insurers on strategy, particularly in recent years and the success or likelihood of findings of fraud or fundamental dishonesty.
+Prior to trial Mr. Lindsay is willing to assist with advising Solicitors and Insurers on strategy, and the success or likelihood of findings of fraud or fundamental dishonesty.

 For many years Mr. Lindsay has enjoyed a balanced practice acting for both Claimants and Defendants in cases involving substantial claims for credit hire.